-You must configure the Report Server service to run as a domain user account.
+You must configure the Report Server Web service and Windows service to run as domain user accounts.

 For distributed server deployments where the report server, the SharePoint Web application, and the server databases are on three different computers, you can use default settings that include the default Web site and port assignments.
 If you install the SharePoint Web application and the report server on different computers, but you put the SharePoint databases on the report server computer, you will encounter connection errors unless you follow the guidelines about service account configuration described in the previous section.
-For more information, see How to: Configure a Service Account for Reporting Services.
+For more information, see How to: Configure Service Accounts (Reporting Services Configuration).

-Administrator credentials are required to run all Setup programs, to grant permissions to be the primary site collection administration, and to grant database access when you configure report server integration.
+Administrator credentials are required to run all Setup programs, to grant permissions to be the primary site collection administration, and to grant database access when configuring report server integration.

 The following list provides a summary of the deployment tasks:

 - Install Reporting Services and Database Services.
 If you are installing server software on a production server or if you are using a three-server deployment configuration, plan on choosing the Install but do not configure the server option so that you can control when and how the report server is configured.